 Andaz is till date regarded as the mother of all triangles of Hindi Cinema.
 Love triangles were made frequently even before Andaz but such is it’s impact on Indian Cinema, that whenever the genre of love triangles in Indian Cinema is discussed, the first film that comes to mind is Andaz!
 The film had everything going for it right from its sensational star cast of Nargis, Dilip Kumar and Raj Kapoor.
 Though Andaz is talked about its unique casting coup of bringing together Dilip Kumar and Raj Kapoor, it must be admitted that at the time of Andaz’s making, both were just beginning to become stars and hence their coming together is today regarded as a coup and not really then when the film was made.

-In Andaz, Mehboob targets the youth of the 1940s whom he felt were wrongly aping western culture, behaviour and fashion and addresses to them the greatness of Indian traditions.
+In Andaz, Mehboob targets the youth of the 1940s, whom he felt were wrongly aping western culture, behaviour and fashion and addresses to them the greatness of Indian traditions.
 However, this aspect of the film ends up dramatising the contradictory proposition that new, independent India should value capitalist modernization while retaining feudal family and moral values.
-What really makes this film (regarded as independent India’s first ‘modern film’ looking at its affluent urban class) work is its high production value, technical gloss hitherto unseen in Hindi cinema (superbly photographed by Faredoon Irani) and of course, its engrossing dramatic content along with highly-charged lead performances that elevate the film several, several notches above the commonplace.
+What really makes this film (regarded as independent India’s first ‘modern film’ looking at its affluent urban class) work is its high production value, a technical gloss hitherto unseen in Hindi cinema (superbly photographed by Faredoon Irani) and of course, its engrossing dramatic content along with highly-charged lead performances that elevate the film several, several notches above the commonplace.

-In fact, central to the film are the three superb lead performances.
+Central to the film are the three superb lead performances.
 Andaz took Nargis right to the top and established her without doubt as India’s finest dramatic actress.
 Andaz was one in a series of films where she played a heroine caught in the dilemma of the heart leading to tragic results, the kind of roles played by silent film star Patience Cooper in the 1920s.
 Dilip Kumar too consolidated on his image of paying the tragic lover as he handles the author-backed role of the doomed lover with ease.
 Raj Kapoor in the more difficult role of the husband suspecting his wife’s infidelity more than manages to match strides with Dilip Kumar while showcasing the comic side of his personality as well.
-Developing an individialistic set of mannerisms overdone for effect, his performance is a total contrast to Dilip Kumar’s subtle underplaying and goes well enough with the flow of the film.
+Developing an individualistic set of mannerisms overdone for effect, his performance is a total contrast to Dilip Kumar’s subtle underplaying and goes well enough with the flow of the film.
 The supporting cast led by Cuckoo, Murad and VH Desai is adequate although the comedy sequences with Desai seem to go on and on and really add nothing to the film.

 The film is a musical triumph for Naushad.
 Each and every song in the film is wonderfully composed and was a raging hit – Tu Kahe Agar, Jhoom Jhoom ke Nacho Aaj, Toote Na Dil Toote Na, Hum Aaj Kahin Dil Kho Baithe, Uthaye Ja Unke Situm, Tod Diya Dil Mera are among the finest songs that Naushad has done.
 The last two sung by Lata Mangeshkar represent her early singing work in the year when she finally broke through to become India’s leading playback artist and it is interesting to see her initial singing style highly reminiscent of the great Noor Jehan.
 Further, Naushad uses Mohammed Rafi to sing for Raj Kapoor and Mukesh for Dilip Kumar in a total reversal of singing roles.
 But again at this state of their careers, the Raj-Mukesh and Dilip-Rafi were yet to be solidly established and, in fact, Mukesh had scored heavily under Naushad singing for Dilip Kumar in Mela (1948), just the previous year.

-Hindi, Drama, Color
+Hindi, Drama, Black & White